 Hi, my name is Steve Day let me tell you a little about myself.
 I have been helping people just like yourself since I was a young teenager in my college days.
 Back then I could be found most lunch breaks talking to someone in a corner in the cafeteria, trying to help them understand themselves and the world around them.
 I may be a professional by qualification now, but I still have that passion to help that has always driven me.
 My goal is to help you with your issues in a way that best helps you personally.
 I pride myself on going above and beyond for my clients.
 I do not sit passively, I am invested in helping you, the best way I can while I am with you.
-I work in the “person-centered” way, meaning I deeply respect you and the position you are in, I am free of judgement or negative feelings, as I believe we are all doing the best we can at the moment we are in and I believe that you have it within you, all that you need, to help you grow, recover, heal, develop or change anything you wish.
+I work in a person-centred way, meaning I deeply respect you and the position you are in, I am free of judgement or negative feelings, as I believe we are all doing the best we can at the moment we are in and I believe that you have it within you all that you need to grow, recover, heal, develop or change anything you wish.
 All you need is the space, time, understanding and warmth to help you get there and that is where I come in.
 I have helped many people over the years and I would like to help you too.
-Contact me today and book an introductory session for free.
+Contact me today and book a session for free.

 If you would like to talk contact me and together we can help you move towards the place you want to be.

 What is counselling